7 Tips for Entertaining Safely During COVID-19

 Tip #1: Keep It Intimate

-The public health officials have been saying it all along, and it is certainly worth repeating, limit the number of people gathering to those who live in the same household, or are within the same quarantine unit, "social bubble", also known as a cohort.
+The public health officials have been saying it all along, and it is certainly worth repeating.
+Limit the number of people gathering to those who live in the same household, or are within the same quarantine unit, "social bubble", also known as a cohort.
 The more people that you invite, the larger chance of virus transmission.
+If you are fortunate enough to already be fully vaccinated, remember that not everyone else has.
+Continue to focus on having smaller groups.
 Before inviting people over, always check with your local health department's website on the current limit to the maximum number of people you can gather with.

 Tip #2: Keep it Clean!